root

 Data reflects NAPs submitted to the UNFCCC as of

-* The list of NAPs on NAP Central includes a sector-specific NAP for agriculture from Uruguay—this was not included in the analysis as we are focusing on multi-sector NAP documents.
+* The list of NAPs on the UNFCCC’s NAP Central includes sector-specific NAPs from Uruguay for four sectors (agriculture, cities and infrastructure, energy, and coastal sectors).
+Sector-specific NAPs are not included in the analysis as we are focusing on multi-sector NAP documents.

 Spot an error?
 Please contact us at trends@napglobalnetwork.org